Colombia 3

 Stakeholders system map

-Backstage How does our blockchain model work?
+Backstage how does our blockchain model work?

-Design for Resilient Communities
+Design for resilient communities

 This solution will empower farming communities by ensuring more efficient management of water resources and optimizing aquifer recharge.
 By increasing the ability of aquifers to store water during periods of high precipitation and release it during droughts, farmers will have access to a more stable and predictable water resource.